mantoufan/yzhanTranslator/README.md

 ## Configuration

-YZhanTranslater uses environment variables for configuration.
+yzhanTranslator uses environment variables for configuration.
 Create a `.env` file in your project root with the following contents:

 ```
 OPENAI_APIKEY=your_openai_api_key